What it is like working for a top Czech company?

 In order to fulfill legal requirements of your stay in the Czech Republic, you must work on a trade license (živnostenský list or zivno), own a company or be an employee of the local company.
 To work as an employee, non-EU citizens must first obtain work permit and employment visa.
 For EU citizens the procedure […]

 Since such corporate monsters like HP, ExxonMobil and Amazon opened their offices in Czech Republic, it became a very lucrative location for job hunters.
 It’s common for the employees to move offices within one company, as well as for people search for jobs without being attached to one particular country.
-What’s the situation on Czech jobs market? […]
+What’s the situation on Czech jobs market?
+Is it […]